-There are few cities that pay homage to dogs as much as Cleveland, Ohio.
-Two of the city’s professional sports teams, the Browns and the Cavs, have a dog as their mascot: Balto, the wonder dog, is preserved in infamy at the Cleveland Museum of Natural History and one of the world’s first therapy dogs, Smoky, is buried in the city’s Metroparks.
+There is no question that Cleveland is a city of dog lovers.
+In fact, two of the city’s professional sports teams, the Browns and the Cavs, have a dog as their mascots!
+Balto, the famous sled dog, is preserved in infamy at the Cleveland Museum of Natural History.
+And one of the world’s first therapy dogs, Smoky, is buried in the city’s Metroparks.

 From beaches to patios to one of the most dog friendly national parks in the U.S., Cleveland is a great destination for dog lovers.
 Here are five must-do dog friendly activities in Cleveland: